Elton John: 1990–1999: "Sacrifice" to Aida

 Along with Tim Rice, John wrote the songs for the 1994 Disney animated film The Lion King.
 At the 67th Academy Awards, three of the five nominees for the Academy Award for Best Original Song were from The Lion King soundtrack.
 John won the award for "Can You Feel the Love Tonight".
 Both that and "Circle of Life" became hits.
 "Can You Feel the Love Tonight" also won the Grammy Award for Best Male Pop Vocal Performance at the 37th Annual Grammy Awards.
 The soundtrack for The Lion King remained at the top of the Billboard 200 for nine weeks.
 On 10 November 1999, the RIAA certified The Lion King "Diamond" for selling 15 million copies.

-In 1994, John was inducted into the Rock and Roll Hall of Fame by Guns N' Roses' frontman Axl Rose.
-In 1995, he released the album Made in England (number 3).
+In 1994 John was inducted into the Rock and Roll Hall of Fame by Guns N' Roses' frontman Axl Rose.
+In 1995 he released the album Made in England (number 3).
 The title track is an autobiographical recounting of parts of his life.
 The album also featured the single "Believe".
 John performed "Believe" at the 1995 Brit Awards and won the Outstanding Contribution to Music prize.
+In September 1995, he appeared as Angel Rick on the original studio album of Randy Newman's musical Faust.

 A duet with Luciano Pavarotti, "Live Like Horses", reached number nine in the UK in December 1996.
 A compilation album, Love Songs, was released in 1996.
-Early in 1997, John held a 50th birthday party, costumed as Louis XIV of France, with 500 friends.
-He performed with the surviving members of Queen in Paris at the opening night (17 January 1997) of Le Presbytère N'a Rien Perdu De Son Charme Ni Le Jardin De Son Éclat, a work by French ballet legend Maurice Béjart that draws upon the AIDS crisis and the deaths of Freddie Mercury and the company's principal dancer, Jorge Donn.
-Later in 1997, two close friends died: designer Gianni Versace was murdered on 15 July, and Diana, Princess of Wales died in a Paris car crash on 31 August.
+Early in 1997, John held a 50th birthday party, costumed as Louis XIV, with 500 friends.
+He performed with the surviving members of Queen in Paris at the opening night (17 January 1997) of Le Presbytère N'a Rien Perdu De Son Charme Ni Le Jardin De Son Éclat, a work by the French ballet dancer Maurice Béjart that draws upon the AIDS crisis and the deaths of Freddie Mercury and the company's principal dancer, Jorge Donn.
+Later in 1997, two close friends died: the designer Gianni Versace was murdered on 15 July, and Diana, Princess of Wales, died in a Paris car crash on 31 August.